 Make the Brioche Dough

-3. Add wet ingredients (except the butter).
-Add the eggs, foaming yeast mixture, and vanilla bean paste into the bowl of the stand mixer and mix on low speed for 5 minutes until the dough starts to come together.
-(Image 3) If the dough is struggling to come together and needs a little more moisture, then add one tablespoon of milk extra at a time.
+STEP 3.
+Add wet ingredients (except the butter).
+Add the eggs, foaming yeast mixture, and vanilla bean paste into the stand mixer and mix on low speed for 5 minutes until the dough starts to come together(Image 3).
+If the dough is struggling to come together and needs a little more moisture, then add one tablespoon of milk extra at a time.

 4. Add butter and knead in the mixer.
-Whilst the mixer is still running at medium speed, add the butter gradually, one knob (tablespoon) at a time and mix until incorporated.
+Whilst the mixer is still running at medium speed, add the butter gradually, one knob (tablespoon) at a time, and mix until incorporated.
 Don’t rush this process so the butter can emulsify properly with the dough.

 Lay the donut rings on their own piece of parchment paper, and the donut centres on the paper's squares too.
 (Image 13).

-Knead the dough scraps and re-roll and stamp out more donut rings and holes.
-I only re-roll the scraps once to get a second round of donut rings out of the dough.
-After that, you tend to work the dough too much, which toughens up.
-I cut out loads of donut holes with the scraps on the second round of rolling through.
-No need to waste the dough- these little doughnut bites are scrumptious.
-Bag them up, and they make a great gift to your neighbour!
+Knead the dough scraps and re-roll and stamp out more doughnut rings and holes.
+I only re-roll the scraps once to get a second round of doughnut rings out of the dough.
+After that, you tend to work the dough too much, which toughens it up.

-1. Heat the oil.
-Two things you need here.
-A heavy-based saucepan and a thermometer.
-Super important.
-Fill the saucepan halfway up and heat the oil to 170C - 180C.
-Once it gets to this temp, turn the heat down to stop it from climbing any further.
-Too hot, and the donuts will cook too quickly on the outside and remain raw in the centre.
-On the other end of the scale, if it's too low, then the brioche donuts won't fry; they'll just absorb the oil and be one greasy mess.
-(Image 14)
+Fill the saucepan halfway up and heat the oil to 170C - 180C (Image 14).
+Then turn the heat down to stop it from climbing any further.
+Too hot, and the doughnuts will cook too quickly on the outside and remain raw in the center.
+On the other end of the scale, if it's too low, then the brioche doughnuts won't fry; they'll just absorb the oil and be one greasy mess.

 Donut Holes.
-Don't forget all your donut holes.
+Don't forget all your doughnut holes.
 They'll fry up super quickly, in about 30 seconds.
 After draining them on a paper towel, you can dip them into the glaze, or toss them through sugar, as I did in Image 19.

-Make the blackberry glaze and decorate
+Make the Glaze and Decorate

-Recipe Pro Tips
+💭 Recipe Pro Tips

 - Refrigerate the dough.
 After its first proof, if the dough is very warm and too soft to roll out and stamp, just wrap it in plastic and refrigerate it for 30 minutes.